 Pennsylvania is what is known in legal terms as an equitable distribution state.
 What that means is that property settlements are not simply a fifty-fifty split of the marital assets and debt.
 Instead, property settlements are supposed to represent an equitable, but fair, split.
 Unfortunately, the issue of what’s “fair” can be litigated to death by lawyers more concerned with their fees than they are their clients.

 We’re not them.

 At Prince Law Offices, doing right by the client has always been more important to us than what our fees will be for resolving his or her legal issues.
 Here, your time, money and assets will not be wasted by over-litigating what is equitable and what is not.
-Call or contact us for a free consultation today, and learn more about how we can help.
+Call or contact us for an initial consultation today, and learn more about how we can help.

 Our practice includes:

 Accounting for pensions, retirement accounts, 401(k) plans and investments of all types